leeoniya/uPlot/docs/investigations/minimal-axis-ranging-plan.md

 Each scale selects an allowed increment that encloses its extrema within the interval budget.
 Spare intervals expand the range without clipping data.

-For one-sided data, zero becomes an outer tick when its distance from the nearest raw extremum is at most `zeroIf * rawSpan`.
-Zero can still occur naturally outside this threshold when the selected grid requires it.
+For one-sided data, zero qualifies as an anchor when its distance from the nearest raw extremum is at most `zeroIf * rawSpan`.
+Hard limits and active explicit soft anchors take precedence.
+Zero can still occur outside this threshold when the selected grid requires it.

 The range limits normally lie on increment multiples.
 One-sided data avoids unnecessary zero crossing when possible.